Fulbright U.S. Student Program

 - Interest in serving as a cultural ambassador abroad

 The Undergraduate Fellowship Office is here to help all eligible students with the application process.
 Our office will provide you feedback on your application materials, especially the two application essays; applicants should be prepared to revise these essays multiple times.
 For students applying for a research proposal, assistance from a faculty member within your discipline is also critical.

 Students interested in applying must complete the Fulbright Registration FORM.
 This will start you on the application path.
-If you would like to schedule an appointment to discuss the Fulbright program, please email the Undergraduate Fellowship Office firstname.lastname@example.org.
+If you would like to schedule an appointment to discuss the Fulbright program, please use OnCourse to schedule a meeting with Corey Efron or Jasmine Stork by

 Where to Apply

-Recent alumni not enrolled in graduate studies may apply through the UFO and complete the campus evaluation process, or apply directly to the Fulbright "At-large."
-For alumni applying through the UFO, applicants must meet the August 28, 2018, campus deadline.
+Recent alumni not enrolled in graduate studies may apply through the UFO and complete the campus evaluation process.
+For alumni applying through the UFO, applicants must meet the August 2020, campus deadline.